 In addition, if you are moving goods from anywhere in the UK to Northern Ireland, these goods will be exempt from most checks and customs requirements and will move in a ‘green lane’.
 If the goods are to move onwards from NI to the Republic of Ireland or elsewhere in the EU, they will require the usual third-country checks, and will move in a ‘red lane’.

 Find out more about the rules for trading on the island of Ireland.

 The UK’s Health and Safety Executive has established an independent Prior Informed Consent (PIC) regulatory regime in Great Britain (GB) for the export and import of certain hazardous chemicals.
 Businesses exporting or importing PIC-listed chemicals from, or to, GB are required to comply with the new GB PIC regime, and there are new procedures and arrangements for notifying exports of PIC-listed chemicals from GB.

-Under the Northern Ireland protocol, the EU PIC Regulation will continue to apply to Northern Ireland.
+Unless replaced via the Windsor framework, under the Northern Ireland protocol, the EU PIC Regulation will continue to apply to Northern Ireland.